Reilly vs Wooldridge Elementary: B vs F TEA Ratings & North Loop Home Prices

 District Austin ISD Austin ISD

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Reilly Elementary school page or the Wooldridge Elementary school page.
+For the full TEA breakdown on each campus, visit the Reilly Elementary school page or the Wooldridge Elementary school page.

-Reilly: Strong Performance in a Walkable North Austin Neighborhood
+Reilly: Steady Performance in a Walkable North Austin Zone

-Reilly serves 349 students in the Wooten and North Burnet area.
-The campus is small, the community is tight, and the B rating with 6 of 7 distinctions reflects a school that is doing the work.
-With 42.1% economically disadvantaged and 40.7% English Learners, Reilly is not a campus where the demographics make the job easy.
-Posting an 85 in Student Achievement with that population is genuinely strong.
+Reilly serves 318 students in the Wooten and North Burnet area.
+The campus is small, the community is tight, and the B rating reflects a school that is doing the work.
+Reilly is not a campus where the demographics make the job easy, and posting a B in Student Achievement is genuinely strong given the student population it serves.

-The school feeds primarily into Lamar Middle School (A rated, 90/100) and then McCallum High School.
-That feeder pathway is one of the best value pathways in Austin ISD, as we covered in the Lamar vs Murchison comparison.
+The school feeds primarily into Lamar Middle School and then McCallum High School.
+Out of the last 24 months of closed sales in the Reilly zone, more than three quarters of buyers ended up on the Lamar to McCallum pathway.
+That feeder route is one of the best value pathways in Austin ISD.
 For buyers who want strong academics from elementary through high school without paying Allandale or Rosedale prices, the Reilly to Lamar to McCallum route is hard to beat.

 Wooldridge: An F in a Gentrifying Corridor

 The campus’s challenge is instructional, not investment related.
-The neighborhood around Wooldridge has transformed dramatically, but the school demographics still reflect the older rental stock and affordable housing in the zone rather than the newer construction and renovated homes that are driving the median price up.
+The neighborhood around Wooldridge has transformed dramatically, but the school demographics still reflect the older rental stock and affordable housing in the zone rather than the renovated homes and new builds driving the median price up.

 The Neighborhoods